 - 1. Divide your document into sections and then change the page number format for each section. - 2.
 Insert a section break (under Page Layout Tab) where you want to change the page numbers.
 To do this, click where you want to insert a section break.
 On the Insert menu, point to Break, and then click the type of section break you want to insert. - 3.
 With the cursor in a particular section, go to the Insert menu and choose Page Numbers. - 4.
 Choose the page number options you want (click Format and change the page number format), and click OK. - 5.
 Repeat that for each section in the document.

-There are also additional resources to assist with section breaks in Microsoft Word. https://www.youtube.com/watch?v=z0pEYmt08bM
+There are also additional resources on the internet, including YouTube, to assist with section breaks in Microsoft Word.

 Abstract